-The Foot Posture Index is used by a podiatrist to asses whether a child has flatfoot.
+The Foot Posture Index is used by a podiatrist to assess whether a child has flatfoot.
 According to Ms Fiona, 68% of children at 4 years old will be somewhat flatfooted (or an index rating of +6).
 This means that your child is highly likely normal if his or her feet look flatfooted.
 The arch will gradually form as their muscles develop and ligaments get strengthened over the years.

 What you should be concerned about is the functionality of the feet: do they feel pain, can they walk alright, is one foot flatter than the other?
 And if the flatfoot persists after many years, it's time to get professional advice.

 If a child is diagnosed with flatfoot, parents can find shoes with inbuilt arch support; or a special insole can be fitted into the child's shoes by a podiatrist.
 However, wearing shoes with arch support alone will not help your child develop an arch.
 Many factors will need to be considered to help correct a flatfoot problem.
 Talk to our partner podiatrist at Physio and Sole Clinic if you need a professional advice.

 At Two Little Feet, we carry podiatry-friendly shoes designs, that can be fitted with a special insole for your child's needs!

 4. How long can your child use the shoes for?